 A lien is a legal notification to us that the debt holder is asserting an enforceable interest on the proceeds of the case.
 A valid lien has statutory requirements to be perfected.
 If a lien is not satisfied the payor may have to pay the lien as well.
 We are only mandated to pay bills for which we have liens.
 Outstanding medical bills for which no lien is asserted need not be paid out of the case.
+And legally, the lien has to be properly asserted (via certified letter).
 But many of our clients want us to pay those out of the case; we can do them the service of negotiating the non-lien bills down and paying those out of the proceeds as well as the liens.
 This should be decided on a case-by-case basis.
+But, the last thing you want is a client mad you did not pay a bill out of the case, who is now chasing them, when they thought the case was over.

-Our typical settlement letter states that “no other medical bills are known to be outstanding.”
+Our typical settlement letter states that "no other medical bills are known to be outstanding."
 All lawyers and case managers closing cases should be sure that information is accurate.
 The alternative is to state that certain medical bills may remain outstanding and may remain their responsibility.
-In settling cases I offer, if requested, to have my client protect and indemnify for all liens.
-But I do often orally advise that we will pay liens and I have never had a releaser or her insurer have a problem later on.
+In settling cases I offer, if requested, to have my client protect, indemnify and defend for all liens.
+I orally advise that we will pay liens and I have never had a releasor or her insurer have a problem later on.

 Note that a lawyer cannot guarantee payment of liens in a settlement.
 The client can, but not the lawyer.
-Informal Opinion 125 (attached as Appendix A) from the Missouri Supreme Court advisory committee states this is a violation of ethics rule 4- 1.8(e).
+Formal Opinion 125 (attached as Appendix A) from the Missouri Supreme Court advisory committee states this is a violation of ethics rule 4-1.8(e) .
 The client has the right to instruct the lawyer not to honor the lien.
-But see Comment 8 to Rule 4-1.15 (“[a] lawyer may have a duty under applicable law to protect such third-party claims against wrongful interference by the client.
-In such cases, when 2 the third-party claim is not frivolous under applicable law, the lawyer must refuse to surrender the property to the client until the claims are resolved”).
+But see Comment 8 to Rule 4-1.15 ("[a] lawyer may have a duty under applicable law to protect such third-party claims against wrongful interference by the client.
+In such cases, when the third-party claim is not frivolous under applicable law, the lawyer must refuse to surrender the property to the client until the claims are resolved").

 II.
 MEDICAL LIENS